aasthashiva/log-analyzer/README.md

 # system-log-analyzer

 A lightweight Python utility for parsing structured system logs, aggregating latency metrics, and identifying anomalously slow requests using deterministic statistical methods.
-This project focuses on **clarity, correctness, and explainability**, mirroring how foundational observability tools are built in real systems.
+This project focuses on how foundational observability tools are built in real systems.

 ---